 - Wash the wound with mild soap and water.

 - Wrap the wound with a sterile bandage.

 - Keep the injury covered, and change the bandage several times a day.

 If you see signs of infection—including redness, swelling, oozing, increased pain, or fever—seek animal bite treatment from a medical professional.
 You should also seek care immediately if the bite is deep and badly torn or if you suspect the animal may have rabies.

 If you require animal bite treatment, visit Total Point Urgent Care right away.
 We accept walk-ins for non-life-threatening animal bites, offering urgent care services such as stitches, blood tests, X-rays, and antibiotics.
-Our 12 locations across Texas and Arizona serve as a cost-effective alternative to the emergency room.
+Our 12 locations across Texas serve as a cost-effective alternative to the emergency room.
 Stop by today or contact us online with any questions you have.